August Sturm: Early life

 Sturm's introduction to the canning business came when he went to work for the Van Camp Packing Company.
 He was given many responsibilities in their plant, having charge of packing and shipping.
-With this experience and with his modest capital in 1914 he organized the Central State Canning Company, and became its president.
+With this experience and with his modest capital, he organized the Central State Canning Company in 1914; he also became its president.

 Central State Canning Company

-In 1914 Sturm founded the Central State Canning Company was founded in Indianapolis.
+In 1914, Sturm founded the Central State Canning Company was founded in Indianapolis.
 The Central State Canning Company had a large plant on the southside of Indianapolis, principally canning corn, peas, beans and pumpkins.
 These goods were distributed principally through the retail trade across the Midwest.

 In 1916, The Central State Canning Company incorporated, followed with an announcement of $25,000 of preferred stock.

 Sturm Canning Company

-In 1919 Sturm founded the Sturm Canning Company in Bargersville, Johnson County, Indiana.
+In 1919, Sturm founded the Sturm Canning Company in Bargersville, Johnson County, Indiana.

 Personal life

-August married Emma Louise Hartman at the Zion Evangelical Church in Indianapolis, Indiana on November 28th, 1889.
+August married Emma Louise Hartman at the Zion Evangelical Church in Indianapolis, Indiana on November 28, 1889.
 Together they had three children, Ada Ellen Sturm Webb Morgan (1891–1980), Richard John Sturm (1893–1955) and Anna Elizabeth Sturm Robinson (1895–1982).

 August died March 15, 1943, while Emma died April 5, 1954.
 Both are buried at Round Hill Cemetery.